Thank you, Scott Shannon, and thanks to all of you for being with us.

 Fine.

-Or the vice president can overrule her.
+John Thune should follow in suit, or the vice president can overrule her.

 I'm trying to figure out what the purpose is of having control of the House and Senate if we're not going to exact that authority and use it.

-She's putting in crap into it.
+She's putting in crap in the middle.

-On many, many of the language issues that she originally brought up, and I was paying very close attention to it.
+And I was paying very close attention to it.

-As you know, I was up all night, two nights ago.
+As you know, I was up all night two nights ago.

-And the during that whole process when they first had their the first written version, and I saw the story, and we talked about it on the air.
+And during that whole process, when they first had the first written version, and I saw the story, and we talked about it on the air, it made me very nervous.

 But there were some key provisions.